suaveolent/hoymiles-wifi/README.md

 # hoymiles-wifi

 This Python library facilitates communication with Hoymiles HMS microinverters, specifically targeting the HMS-XXXXW-T2 series.
 A special thank you to [DennisOSRM](https://github.com/DennisOSRM) for the inspiration and codebase from the [hms-mqtt-publisher](https://github.com/DennisOSRM/hms-mqtt-publisher) repository.

+**Disclaimer: This library is not affiliated with Hoymiles.
+It is an independent project developed to provide tools for interacting with Hoymiles HMS-XXXXW-T2 series micro-inverters featuring integrated WiFi DTU.
+Any trademarks or product names mentioned are the property of their respective owners.**

 ## Installation